A-jha/Computer-Networks/Chapter-1/Introduction_To_CN.md

 ### Full Duplex Dataflow or Duplex

 - Communication is both direction simultaniously.
-- Davice can send and receive data at sma time.
+- Davice can send and receive data at same time.
   Example:
   - Telephone Lines